 Registration for the July 2017 Bridging the Gap course in Indianapolis is closed.
 Looking for 40 hours of training that meets National Standards for Healthcare Interpreter Training Programs and the prerequisites for national certification?
-Join me for The Community Interpreter in Indianapolis in September or November 2017!
+Join me for The Community Interpreter in Indianapolis in November 2017!

 Note Taking for Healthcare Interpreters (CE-approved): Have you ever wondered how note taking could help your consecutive interpreting in healthcare, but not sure where to start?
 This workshop is for you!
 Participants will identify note taking as a tool to support short term memory and accuracy, identify symbols and abbreviations to use in note taking, and finally practice note taking techniques using consecutive dialogues.
 This workshop is appropriate for all spoken languages and all skill levels.
 Join me in Indianapolis on September 8th, 2017 for this 3-hour workshop!

 “How Much Do You Want to Know?”
 Delivering Bad News for Interpreters (CE-approved): This 3-hour workshop explores difficulties faced by healthcare interpreters when delivering bad news.
 Using a featured article from The ATA Chronicle, Interpreting Bad News: What Interpreters Might Learn from Medical Training and Research, this workshop offers an overview of when, where, and how bad news is delivered in the healthcare setting, and particular challenges for the interpreter.
 It also allows interpreters a chance to consider equivalents in their non-English languages.
 There aren’t any upcoming dates for this workshop.
 Use the contact form at the bottom of that page to request a workshop!